Influence functions and regularity tangents for efficient active learning: Observations

 In section \ref{sec:for-cv} we proposed using influence functions to approximate the LOOCV estimate of the regularized model's generalization error on a set of data points.
 In this section we return to the model selection theme and explore some possible uses for regularity tangents outside of active learning.

-We return to the discussion of regularity adjoints, exploring some possible alternative uses outside of active learning.
-As we have shown, our loss derivative $\dby{L(z,\theta^*(s))}{s}$ is an influence function in the up-weighting sense, because it is theoretically equal to $\Iur$, or the change in regularizer $R(s,\theta)$ when up-weighting a point $z$'s loss by $\eps$; or in other words $\dby{R_s(\theta^*(\eps))}{\eps}$.
+As we have shown, our regularity loss derivative (or loss regularity adjoint) $\dby{L(z,\theta^*(s))}{s}$ is an influence function in the up-weighting sense, because it is theoretically equal to $\Iur$, or the change in regularizer $R(s,\theta)$ when up-weighting a point $z$'s loss by $\eps$; or in other words $\dby{R_s(\theta^*(\eps))}{\eps}$.
 We now point out that our influence function can also be used to optimize the regularity hyperparameter $s$ during cross-validation.
 In fact this can be done simultaneously with SGD(F).
 Simply divide the data set into two groups, a training set and a test set.
 Pick a data point $z$ from the training set and use $\partby{L}{\theta}(z,\theta)$ and the gradient of the regularizer to update the parameters $\theta$ (with the current step-size in SGD, keeping track of $\dby{\theta}{s}\equiv\dot{\theta}$).
 Then, pick a random data point $z$ from the test set and use the (scalar-valued) ``gradient'' $\dby{L}{s}(z,\theta)$, calculated as $\partby{L}{\theta}\cdot \dby{\theta}{s}$, to similarly update the regularity $s$.
+In other words both $s$ and $\theta$ are updated using stochastic gradient descent, with data points coming from two separate pools, but the gradient for $s$ is calculated using the current regularity tangent to avoid multiple retrainings.

 We might hope this algorithm to produce a converged parameter vector $\theta^*$ minimizing the loss on the training set over $\theta$, simultaneously with a converged regularity $s^*$ such that $\theta^*(s^*)$ maximizes with respect to $s$ the loss on the test set when using parameters $\theta^*(s)$.
 This is the standard goal when using cross-validation to optimize a hyperparameter such as $s$, and it can be achieved using some of the techniques we have presented for calculating $\dby{L}{s}$ with only a constant slow-down to the SGD algorithm per update.